The WinDIY wind vane is mounted at the end of the device carrier. It should help to align the wind turbine always in the direction of the wind.

 Cut and insert sails

-Your wind vane is almost ready now.
-In the last step, the sail is used, which should give the wind a surface to attack.
+Your wind vane is now almost finished.
+In the last step, the sail is used, which is intended to give the wind a surface to attack.

 Now place the frame on the fabric you want to use for the wind vane as shown.

-I used a foil here that is also used for building kites.
-A normal plastic bin bag should also work. 🙂
+I used a foil here that is also used for making kites.
+A normal plastic garbage bag should also work. 🙂

 Now you can test again whether the sail fits into the frame.
 The corner parts should be at least one cm away from the frame.

-For the next step, you now have to lay your sail down so that the glued-on corner parts are under the sail.
+For the next step you now have to lay your sail down so that the glued corner parts are under the sail.

-The easiest way to do this with plastic materials is with a soldering iron.
+The easiest way to do this with plastic materials is to use a soldering iron.

-Now you can put on the matching counterpart of the respective corner bracket and use the M3x6 countersunk screws …
+Now you can place the matching counterpart of the respective corner bracket and use the M3x6 countersunk screws...

 Now fix the sail in the frame with the cable ties as shown.

-This works easiest if you have already mounted the frame on the device carrier.
+This works easiest if you have already mounted the frame on the equipment carrier.

-By pulling the cable ties tighter in the corners, you can adjust the tension of the sail precisely.
+By pulling the cable ties in the corners tighter, you can adjust the tension of the sail precisely.

 It should hang tightly in the frame without wrinkles.